Why choose Bowen?

 What can I expect?

-What happens during the treatment?
+What happens during the session?

 What happens next?

-What might happen after the treatment?
+What might happen after the therapy?

 Everyone responds to Bowen differently.
 Some clients feel energised or relaxed while others might experience some fatigue, stiffness or a headache or even an increase in their original symptoms for a short while.
 If you have any particular questions, please don’t hesitate to get in touch.